apeura/project-work-hangman/README.md

 # Hangman project with RESTful API implementation
 This repository is made for a hangman game with highscore that is stored in the cloud.
 The game goes through three rounds of hangman (given the player is able to guess the secret words) at the end of which the player's score is saved and displayed if it's good enough.
-The score is saved to a database using Firebase and the server is hosted on Render, top 50 best scores are visible on .
+The score is saved to a database using Firebase and the server is hosted on Render, top 50 best scores are kept and displayed.

+User may send http requests to add, delete and get scores in different forms if they know the relevant password.

 This project is a part of TAMK's Python programming module and was made by Anni Peura and Leevi Heikkinen.
 # Author